Dark City (1950 film): Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: A new star named Charlton Heston—a tall, tweedy, rough-hewn sort of chap who looks like a triple-threat halfback on a midwestern college football team—is given an unfortunate send-off on the low and lurid level of crime in Hal Wallis' thriller ...
 He has a quiet but assertive magnetism, a youthful dignity and a plainly potential sense of timing that is the good actor's sine qua non.
 But in this "clutching hand" chiller, he is called upon to play nothing more complex or demanding than a crooked gambler marked for doom. ...
 But beyond that the role requires nothing. ...
 It looks as though Mr. Heston has been hopefully headed down the course of Alan Ladd.Critic Philip K. Scheuer of the Los Angeles Times wrote: "'Dark City' has the customary appearance of importance in attention to detail and story ramification; it simply doesn't hold up very well.
 Perhaps the boys sensed as much: Whenever events begin to sag of their own weight, Miss Scott is pushed into the spotlight to bemuse us with another torch ballad."

+In his 1985 history of Paramount Pictures, film historian John Douglas Eames cited Dark City as another example of producer Hal Wallis's uncanny eye as a "star-spotter."
+Casting the inexperienced Heston in the leading role, he wrote, was a gamble that paid off: "The camera took an immediate liking to the strong new face, and so did the public."
+But Eames echoed contemporary reviews of the film by noting "this dark city had been visited too often before."

+The film's legacy has fared somewhat better in the attitude of critics and historians of film noir.
+Spencer Selby's 1984 study of the genre, Dark City: the Film Noir, takes its title from the film and places it among the top 25 noir classics of all time, in the same company as Gilda, The Maltese Falcon, and Double Indemnity.

+However, film-noir historian Carl Macek contends that while the film contains a premise and all the basic elements of a film noir, as well as "a tension and atmosphere that recalls the crisp, dark streets of films like The Street With No Name, Where the Sidewalk Ends and even T-Men," its "overriding sense of hope and compassion leads Dark City away from its invocation of the noir world."
+In the final analysis, It is "a vision of the noir world without the emphasis of the noir ethos."